Organisation domain settings

 • an organisation can have only one subdomain at a time

-• the subdomain value must not already be used by another organisation
+• the subdomain must not already be used by another organisation

-• the subdomain value must stay unique across the deployment
+• the subdomain must be unique across your whole account

-• the UI requires at least 3 characters before submission
+• the subdomain must have at least 3 characters

 What this page does not do

-If your deployment uses a broader custom-domain setup, treat that as a separate deployment workflow rather than something configured from this organisation screen.
+If your account uses a broader custom domain setup, treat it as a separate task handled with your IT team, not something you configure on this organisation screen.

 Was this helpful?